JacobTheEvans/code-show/README.md

 What does it use?
 <br>
 Show code uses Ace.c9 code editor.
-It also uses Socket.io to instantly data.
+It also uses Socket.io to instantly share data.